Introduction & Market Context

 Phase 1: Data Audit & Preparation (Weeks 1-4)

-• CRM Health Check: Assess data completeness (target: 80%+ of core fields populated), duplicate rates (target: <5%), and accuracy (validate a sample of 100 records)
+- CRM Health Check: Check your data completeness (aim for 80%+ of core fields filled in), duplicate rates (target under 5%), and accuracy (test a sample of 100 records)

-• Data Cleansing Sprint: Deduplicate records, standardise company names (e.g., "IBM" vs "International Business Machines"), and enrich missing fields
+- Data Cleansing Sprint: Remove duplicates, standardise company names (so "IBM" and "International Business Machines" become one record), and fill in missing fields

-• Integration Planning: Map all data sources (email, calendar, phone system, marketing automation) that need to feed the AI
+- Integration Planning: Map out all the data sources (email, calendar, phone system, marketing automation) that need to feed into your AI

-• Compliance Review: Conduct GDPR Legitimate Interest Assessment.
-Update privacy policy to disclose AI use
+- Compliance Review: Run a GDPR Legitimate Interest Assessment.
+Update your privacy policy to mention you're using AI

 Phase 2: Pilot Deployment (Weeks 5-12)

-• Select Pilot Team: Choose 3-5 reps representing different seniority levels and territories.
-Avoid company-wide rollout initially
+- Select Pilot Team: Pick 3-5 reps from different seniority levels and territories.
+Don't roll it out company-wide straight away

-• Configure Scoring Models: Work with vendor to train lead scoring on your historical win/loss data.
+- Configure Scoring Models: Work with your vendor to train the lead scoring on your historical win/loss data.
 Start with conservative thresholds

-• Enable Activity Capture: Connect email and calendar.
-Monitor for 2-4 weeks to ensure accurate logging
+- Enable Activity Capture: Connect email and calendar.
+Monitor for 2-4 weeks to make sure it's logging accurately

-• Weekly Reviews: Hold weekly check-ins with pilot team to address frustrations, validate AI recommendations, and refine models
+- Weekly Reviews: Meet weekly with your pilot team to sort out frustrations, check if AI recommendations make sense, and refine the models

 Phase 3: Scaling & Optimisation (Weeks 13+)

-• Expand to Full Team: Once pilot demonstrates 15%+ improvement in key metrics (win rate, pipeline coverage), roll out company-wide
+- Expand to Full Team: Once your pilot shows 15%+ improvement in key metrics (win rate, pipeline coverage), roll it out to everyone

-• Continuous Model Training: Schedule quarterly model retraining as new data accumulates and market conditions shift
+- Continuous Model Training: Schedule quarterly retraining as new data comes in and market conditions change

-• Build RevOps Capability: Hire or designate a Revenue Operations lead to own AI performance, integrations, and reporting
+- Build RevOps Capability: Hire or assign someone to own AI performance, integrations, and reporting as your Revenue Operations lead

 Team Structure and Roles Needed

-• Revenue Operations Manager: Owns AI platform configuration, data governance, and performance monitoring
+- Revenue Operations Manager: Owns the AI platform configuration, data governance, and performance monitoring

-• Sales Enablement Lead: Trains reps on using AI recommendations, interpreting scores, and leveraging insights
+- Sales Enablement Lead: Trains reps on using AI recommendations, understanding scores, and getting value from insights

-• Data Analyst: Validates model accuracy, identifies biases, and recommends optimisations
+- Data Analyst: Checks model accuracy, spots biases, and suggests improvements

 Training Requirements

-• For Sales Reps: 4-hour onboarding covering how to interpret lead scores, use next-best-action recommendations, and trust (but verify) AI insights
+- For Sales Reps: 4-hour onboarding on how to read lead scores, use next-best-action recommendations, and trust (but verify) what the AI tells you

-• For Sales Managers: Deep-dive training on forecasting dashboards, deal inspection workflows, and coaching with AI-generated call insights
+- For Sales Managers: Deep-dive training on forecasting dashboards, deal inspection workflows, and coaching using AI-generated call insights

 Key Metrics to Track

-• Forecast Variance: How close are AI forecasts to actual revenue?
-(Target: ±5% accuracy)
+- Forecast Variance: How close are AI forecasts to actual revenue?
+(Target: within 5%)

-• Time Savings: Hours saved per rep per week on admin tasks (Target: 6-10 hours)
+- Time Savings: Hours saved per rep per week on admin (Target: 6-10 hours)

 Common Pitfalls to Avoid

-• Deploying on Dirty Data: AI trained on incomplete/inaccurate data produces unreliable outputs.
-Clean first, deploy second
+- Deploying on Dirty Data: AI trained on incomplete or inaccurate data gives you unreliable results.
+Clean your data first, then deploy

-• Over-Trusting Black Box Models: Sales leaders must validate AI recommendations against business intuition.
-Blind adherence leads to missed opportunities
+- Over-Trusting Black Box Models: Sales leaders need to validate AI recommendations against business intuition.
+Following it blindly leads to missed opportunities

-• Neglecting Change Management: Reps need to understand "why" behind AI recommendations.
-Without buy-in, they'll ignore the system
+- Neglecting Change Management: Your reps need to understand the "why" behind AI recommendations.
+Without buy-in, they'll just ignore it

-• Ignoring Bias: Regularly audit for demographic, geographic, or segment biases in scoring models
+- Ignoring Bias: Regularly check for demographic, geographic, or segment biases in your scoring models

 Ready to Transform Your Sales Operations?

 Start with one of our top-rated platforms and increase revenue by 15-35% within 12 months.
-UK sales teams are already achieving 90%+ forecast accuracy and 6+ hours saved per rep per week.
+UK sales teams are already hitting over 90% forecast accuracy and saving 6+ hours per rep per week.